 This provides a baseline of species abundance for a region, so scientists can track ecosystem changes over time.

 Scientists have used this method for over 25 years in southern Australia and across Tasmania, including at sites in Storm Bay.
-Results can be compared to a broader database, and local impacts can be separated out from more regional or broader-scale changes like climate change.
+Results can be compared to a broader database and local impacts can be separated out from regional or broader-scale changes like climate change.

-Here’s how it’s done: A diver does a visual census along a 200m transect line, counting and measuring all fish species within five metres of the transect on both sides of the line.
-They also count invertebrates and cryptic fish within one metre of the line, and measure species that are commercially or ecologically important.
+Here’s how it’s done: a diver conducts a visual census along a 200 m transect line, counting and measuring all fish species within five metres of the transect on both sides of the line.
+They also count invertebrates and cryptic fish within one metre of the line and measure species that are commercially or ecologically important (e.g. abalone, crayfish).

 Meanwhile, algal diversity is assessed by point-count using a 0.25 m2 quadrat placed every 10 m along the transect line.

-This method was used for the FRDC Storm Bay Observing System Project to establish baseline conditions of inshore reefs at sites throughout Storm Bay, to assess potential interactions with the development of salmonid farming in the region.
+This method was used for the FRDC Storm Bay Observing System Project to establish baseline conditions at inshore reefs sites throughout Storm Bay, to assess potential interactions with the development of salmonid farming in the region.

-IMAS recently developed the RVA method, which targets functional groups and indicator species that are related to organic enrichment.
-RVAs provide an early indication of organic enrichment on temperate reef ecosystems, and are conducted twice a year.
-The timing is based around the likely response of the macroalgal community to nutrient enrichment from salmon farming.
+IMAS recently developed the Rapid Visual Assessment (RVA) method, which targets functional groups and indicator species that are related to organic enrichment.
+RVAs provide an early indication of organic enrichment on temperate reef ecosystems and are generally conducted twice a year.
+Survey timing is based around the likely response of the macroalgal community to nutrient enrichment from salmon farming.

-These are more targeted assessments, where a site is scored based on 15 parameters that assess reef function, including basic reef health indicators such as canopy cover and substrate condition, and parameters expected to respond in some way to changes in nutrient availability or sedimentation regime, such as nuisance or opportunistic algae cover and food-web effects.
+RVAs are more targeted assessments, where a site is scored based on 15 parameters that assess reef function, including basic reef health indicators such as canopy cover and substrate condition and parameters expected to respond in some way to changes in nutrient availability or sedimentation regime, such as nuisance or opportunistic algae cover and food-web effects.

-Sites are assessed using 1m2 quadrats, a technique designed to detect shifts across several functional parameters simultaneously.
-This gives a more complete picture of a reef’s enrichment status than only examining singular parameters.
+The RVA technique is designed to detect shifts across several functional parameters simultaneously.
+This gives a more complete picture of a reef’s enrichment status than only examining single parameters.

 IMAS is currently undertaking research on the potential interactions between salmon farms and seagrass beds and rocky reefs.
-This includes mapping the distribution and extent of seagrass beds and the species on deep reefs annually with ROVs and drones, and assessing the levels of nutrients in seagrass and epiphytes using stable isotope analyses.
+This includes mapping the distribution and extent of seagrass beds and the species living on deep reefs annually with ROVs and drones and assessing nutrient levels in seagrass and associated epiphytes using stable isotope analyses.

 The growth of ‘nuisance’ algae in the shallow subtidal and intertidal zones is a frequent phenomenon.
 It is caused by nutrient input from: